The Redfern Storywatch a preview

 See pricing information and conditions

-The Redfern Story is about a significant and rich part of modern Aboriginal history which until now has been virtually undocumented.
+Filmmaker Darlene Johnson experienced Redfern and its vibrant theatre scene as a child growing up in the community in the early 1970s.
+The Redfern Story is her tribute to this significant part of modern Aboriginal history which until now has been virtually undocumented.

 Film Festivals, Screenings, Awards

 Winner, Best Documentary - Social & Political Issues, ATOM Awards, 2015